 Flash forward to the late 1800s, as these Confederate veterans aged into their twilight years and gathered for reunions that reconciled former Union adversaries.
 Before there was any such thing as social security or a 401K, these aging warriors and their widows beyond working age often depended on meager war pensions and family charity.
-Thus began the United Daughters of the Confederacy, organized to help care for and support Old Veterans Homes, sponsor cemetery burials or commemorative food drives, but also raising money for Confederate monuments as a way of “remembering the Confederate cause and tradition” of the Antebellum South.
+Thus began the United Daughters of the Confederacy, organized to help support Old Veterans Homes, sponsor cemetery burials or commemorative food drives, but also raising money for Confederate monuments as a way of “remembering the Confederate cause and tradition” of the Antebellum South.

 Empowered by suffragist progress for women, the UDC supported numerous noble social programs for indigent veterans and widows, but they could also be accused of advancing the “Lost Cause” narrative of the New South that mythologized the Ku Klux Klan as depicted in D.W.
 Griffith’s Birth of a Nation… the first Hollywood blockbuster in 1915 that celebrated masked vigilantes saving civilization from the evil forces of darkness using extralegal violence.
 And flying the same flag didn’t help with often half-hearted PR attempts to distance Klansmen from the UDC mission, as the group donated Confederate memorials in most major Southern cities.

 All of which brings us to Denton’s own conflicted Confederate monument, erected in 1918 by the Katie Daffan Chapter of the UDC.
 “While engaged in looking after the needs of the living, which they considered their first duty,” as explained in their 1918 history, “it seemed to the daughters that they should commemorate in some enduring way the heroic deeds of their fathers during the great struggle between the states and so the dream of a monument took shape.”
-This local group of sweet little old ladies sold raffle tickets, hand-painted plates, New Years turkey dinners, dance benefits and donation drives and even sold sandwiches in the streets, to barely raise the $2,000 over five years to commission the monument company.
+This local group of old ladies sold raffle tickets, hand-painted plates, New Years turkey dinners, dance benefits and donation drives and even sold sandwiches in the streets, to barely raise the $2,000 over five years to commission the monument company.
 They’d almost cancelled the effort when World War I began, but managed to beat their fundraising deadline through sheer grit.
-During the monument’s unveiling on July 3 of 1918, the women honored their steadfast members and patrons, then dedicated the monument to Denton County before the band played “Dixie.”
+During the monument’s unveiling on July 3rd of 1918, the women honored their steadfast members and patrons, then dedicated the monument to Denton County before the band played “Dixie.”
 It’s pretty clear from this labor of love that the monument was intended to honor reluctant local soldiers who volunteered or were drafted into the Civil War.

 But this monument movement occurred amidst a significant conservative cultural backlash into the 1920s, with the extremist Hellfire revivalism of Father Coughlin and Rev. Billy Sunday on radio, the Scopes “Monkey Trial” in the headlines, a “Communist panic” and a spike of anti-immigrant KKK Nativism that many may recognize in some of today’s so-called-mainstream political candidates.
 Motives for supporting the Confederate Monument were thus predictably mixed.
 Still, some would say the monument was more of a tribute to dutiful Ole GranPappy than any enduring symbol of White Supremacy on the South Side of the Denton Square.
 But symbols surely carry different meanings for different communities, many of whom most certainly did endure vicious racism, violent lynchings, vile intimidation, and very real political disenfranchisement across generations.
 The segregated water fountains on the Denton Confederate Monument weren’t included in 1918 by accident, nor was the forced eviction of Denton’s African-American Quakertown in 1920 a coincidence.
 So there’s that to think on.

 Current events have reignited important debate over Confederate symbols, so it’s perhaps unsurprising that some groups are wondering if the monument should be removed from the Denton Square.
 In their view, these public symbols of the Confederacy amount to an endorsement of a traitorous bloody rebellion by Slave States that still proves stubbornly divisive and insensitive to our citizens of color.
 Of course, the idea of removing the Confederate Monument is vehemently opposed by other groups that still embrace the tenants of White Supremacy, or perhaps still cling to a Southern identity “tradition” very much shaped by defiant “Dixiecrats” led by Strom Thurmond in the 1940s.
 Yet there is also a third view of historic-minded preservationists who would distinguish monuments of the past from flag-waving political symbols being used in the present, insisting that – unlike the “Rebel Flag” – Confederate Monuments represent a history that should be critically engaged and discussed rather than erased.
 Their thoughts are that maybe we need the old Confederate Monument to keep standing vigil because, if for no other reason, we should have to explain this stone ghost and its “strange fruit” to our kids, our visitors, and most especially to ourselves.
-Symbols have power because we invest them with meanings that, for better or worse, can and do change over time.
+Symbols have power because we invest them with meanings.
+That said, those very meanings can and do change over time.

 Shaun Treat is a former professor at the University of North Texas and founder of the Denton Haunts historical ghost tour.
 Doc has written about numerous local places and personalities at his Denton Haunts blog, and is forever indebted to the great work of our local keepers of history like Mike Cochran and Laura Douglas at the Emily Fowler Library for their tireless work in helping preserve Denton’s intriguing past.
 Be sure to check out our local museums curated by the fine folks at the Denton County Office of History & Culture.